PavelFalta/Creathon25/README.md

 ```

 Flags:
-    -f = 'Path to HDF5 file (with corresponding .artf file)'
+- f = 'Path to HDF5 file (with corresponding .artf file)'
-    -s = 'Signal to analyze (e.g., "art", "abp", or "icp")'
+- s = 'Signal to analyze (e.g., "art", "abp", or "icp")'

 This tool: